pgniewko/ml_notes/sae/README.md

 Two mainstream variants:

 - **L1 Sparse Autoencoder**: adds an L1 penalty on latent activations.
-Sparsity is encouraged but not guaranteed; the number of active units varies with λ and data scale.
+Sparsity is encouraged but not guaranteed; the number of active units varies with $\lambda$ and data scale.
 - **Top‑K Sparse Autoencoder**: enforces **exactly k** active units per sample (hard sparsity).
 Guarantees sparsity and yields fixed‑sized sparse codes, but the hard selection makes gradient flow trickier.

 ---